Brooks–Baxter War: Brooks loses favor

-Historian Allan Nevins believes Grant had been hoodwinked.
-When Baxter refused to sign two million dollars' worth of fraudulent railroad bonds, Boss Shepherd and Senator Dorsey turned against him and convinced Grant to do the same.

-On May 13, President Grant invoked the Insurrection Act of 1807, allowing federal troops to be used (though this was before the Posse Comitatus Act otherwise prohibited their use for domestic law enforcement).

 On May 11, Governor Baxter asked the General Assembly to meet in special session, which they did.
 Apparently, they met "behind Baxter lines" although where that was is not exactly clear.
 Since the Speaker of the House and President pro tempore of the Senate were both absent, being that they were both Brooks supporters, they were replaced.
 J. G. Frierson was elected President pro tempore of the Senate and James H. Berry Speaker of the House.
 They then passed an act calling for a constitutional convention, which Governor Baxter approved on May 18.
 The act scheduled an election for the last day of June and appointed delegates from the counties of Arkansas.
 Two days later, Generals Newton and Fagan negotiated an armistice.
 At the same time, the Arkansas Supreme Court had finally decided to hear the Brooks case, and voted three to one in favor of Baxter's election, further solidifying the Grant proclamation and Baxter as governor.
 The bar of the Pulaski County Circuit court also met and issued a resolution that stated that Judge Wytock had acted independently, and his decision did not represent the court.
 The trial had been deliberately unfair for the defendant Baxter, and the Supreme Court had already ruled that, under the state constitution, the court had no jurisdiction.
 They rendered Judge Wytock's decision null and void.

 On May 19, General Newton and his troops reoccupied the State House grounds, which had just been evacuated by Brooks' forces, and on the 20th, he reinstated Governor Baxter.